TITLE XXXV

 383:9 Duties. –

-II.
-The commissioner shall adopt rules, pursuant to RSA 541-A, relative to the duties assigned him by paragraph I.
+VI.
+The commissioner may adopt rules, under RSA 541-A, relative to the duties assigned to him or her by this chapter.

 Section 383:9-a

-383:9-a Joint Examination. – The commissioner is authorized to arrange for a joint examination by the banking department and the primary federal regulator, including the Federal Deposit Insurance Corporation, the Federal Reserve Bank, Office of Thrift Supervision, Office of the Comptroller of the Currency, and the National Credit Union Administration, of the insured institution.
+383:9-a Joint Examination. – The commissioner is authorized to arrange for a joint examination by the department and any other federal or state regulator or group of regulators with authority to conduct a similar type of examination of the entity, including other state banking departments, the Federal Deposit Insurance Corporation, the Federal Reserve Bank, Office of the Comptroller of the Currency, the Consumer Financial Protection Bureau, the United States Department of Treasury, and the National Credit Union Administration.

 Section 383:9-b